samee99/samee99.github.io/blog/blogs/engineeringagents.md

 In addition, Agentic AI can identify when there is value in building surrogate models to replace the slow and expensive CAD/CAE tools and help with the initial Design of Experiments and active learning methods required to optimally sample the space to find optimal designs efficiently.

-The impact of agentic AI on the current way of working  building and maintaining engineering systems
+While AI agents will eventually disrupt the current way of building and maintaining engineering systems, the process will